-- 22.-(1) Subject to the articles, but without prejudice to the rights attached to any existing share, the company may issue shares with such rights or restrictions as may be determined by ordinary resolution. - (2) The company may issue shares which are to be redeemed, or are liable to be redeemed at the option of the company or the holder, and the directors may determine the terms, conditions and manner of redemption of any such shares. - (3) The Company may create shares of any class and with any rights, obligations and restrictions that the Company sees fit.
-Ordinary A shares, Ordinary B shares, and Ordinary C shares shall: (a)be ordinary shares in all respects, and rank pari passu with each other; (b)entitle their holder to such dividends (if any) as the Directors in their absolute discretion propose and the Company may declare, and any such dividends may differ between each Class, and from those paid on any other Classes of shares of the Company.
+- 35.-(1) Subject to the articles and to the Companies Act 2006, but without prejudice to the rights attached to any existing share, the directors of the company may issue shares with such rights or restrictions as they may determine. - (2) The company may issue shares which are to be redeemed, or are liable to be redeemed at the option of the company or the holder, and the directors may determine the terms, conditions and manner of redemption of any such shares.